Sir (2024 film): Plot

+Annadurai takes over a school started by his father Arasan Vaathiyar.
+Arasan was a respected teacher and became possessd by the gods turning him into a lunatic hence earning the epithet kirukku Vaathiyar.

+After a few years after the passing of Arasan, Annadurai turns the school into a middle school and wishes the school to be turned into a high school one day and is hoping that his son will fulfill the dream.

+Now enters Gnanam, the son of Annadurai.
+He seems to be carefree and does not seem to take the profession seriously much to the annoyance of his father.
+He eventually falls in love with another teacher Valli.

+Annadurai when working on his field one day, suffers an accident and rendering him a lunatic too thus becoming kirukku Vaathiyar jr. Despite all this Gnanam makes huge progress in upgrading the facilities of the school.
+Suddenly when he is returning home on his schooter he is attacked by BB pellets by unknown assailants.
+The village seeing Gnanam acting strange causes him to be repulsed by the villagers.

+In a shocking twist Valli is kidnapped and the mastermind is revealed to be Shakthi, Gnanam's friend.
+He is revealed to be the Colochi Saamis grandson.
+Shakthi attacks the village and frames Annadurai.
+Causing the police to arrest him and interrogate him in lockdown.

+Annadurai passes away due to the trauma causing Gnanam to hack each one of Shakthis friends in their own home.

+He finally battles and kills Shakthis community including his uncle thus ending the reign.

 Production

 Development

 On 26 August 2022, actor-turned-film maker Bose Venkat announced his second directorial venture titled Ma Po Si (acronym also referring to M. P. Sivagnanam) after Kanni Maadam (2020) starring Vimal in the titular role and Chaya Devi Kannan in the lead roles, with Saravanan playing an important role.
 The announcement was made in Aranthangi in the presence of Tamil Nadu Ministers, Anbil Mahesh Poyyamozhi, V Meyyanathan, MP M. M. Abdulla and MLA T. Ramachandran, due to his political affiliation with DMK.

 Siraj S, Saravanan, Rama and V. I. S. Jayapalan where signed to appear in supporting roles.
 Post-dubbing, the makers announced that director Vetrimaaran would be presenting the film under his Grassroot Film Company.
 The film has music composed by Siddhu Kumar, cinematography handled by Iniyan J Harish and editing by Sreejith Sarang.

 Filming

 Principal photography was planned to be shot entirely in Aranthangi in a single schedule and to wrap within 30–40 days.
 The shooting was wrapped in late February 2023.